What is the maximum number of items that can be included in a request for supplemental examination?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-In the context of supplemental examination, the maximum number of items that can be included in a request is indeed 12.
-Supplemental examination allows a patent owner to request the United States Patent and Trademark Office (USPTO) to consider, reconsider, or correct information believed to be relevant to the patent.
-This is particularly aimed at addressing potential issues related to patent validity.
+The maximum number of items that can be included in a request for supplemental examination is indeed 12.
+Supplemental examination is a process that allows a patent owner to request that the United States Patent and Trademark Office (USPTO) consider, reconsider, or correct information believed to be relevant to the patent.
+The purpose of this process is to ensure that the patent remains valid and enforceable, particularly in view of new information that may have surfaced after the original examination.

 Subscribe